Arlington International Racecourse Closing This Weekend With Uncertain Future

 CHICAGO (CBS)– After nearly a century, time is winding up on the horse racing dynasty at Arlington Park.

-The crown jewel is closing its doors this weekend, with an uncertain future.
-It’s a bittersweet goodbye for the hundreds of workers and horsemen who’ve called Arlington home for decades.READ MORE: Obamas Return To Chicago For Groundbreaking Of Presidential Center Tuesday
+The crown jewel is closing its doors after races on Saturday, with an uncertain future.
+It’s a bittersweet goodbye for the hundreds of workers and horsemen who’ve called Arlington home for decades.READ MORE: Police Officer Responding To Shooting, Struck By Bullet Fired By 15-Year-Old Gunshot Victim

 As Arlington International Racecourse reaches its finish line, horse owners who’ve trained thoroughbreds here for years are reminiscing on a stable of fond memories to smile through a sad time.